umn-plseminar/umn-plseminar.github.io/content/books.md

 {{< section "Things that are neither books nor papers" >}}

-- Nathan runs a Forth workshop
+- Nathan Ringo runs a Forth workshop
   - Probably something like, 2-3 weeks on learning the language, 1 week on a "metacircular" implementation, 1 week on bootstrapping, 2-3 weeks on advanced topics
 - OPLSS 2015 - Logical Relations
   - Video lectures about proving "difficult to prove" properties, e.g. strong normalization of STLC